 3. Pick a New Industry

-IT professionals are valued in every niche; but if you’re working in declining industry, it might be wise to transition to working in an industry that offers better prospects for advancement and growth.
+IT professionals are valued in every niche; but if you’re working in a declining industry, it might be wise to transition to working in an industry that offers better prospects for advancement and growth.
 Top industries for IT professionals include oil and gas, healthcare, computer hardware, software, telecommunications, data processing, hosting, finance, and insurance.
 Any of these would be excellent industries in which to seek work if your IT career in a different industry has stalled.

 4. Gain Management Skills